 Hello from the CKI Project team!

-The mission of the Continuous Kernel Integration (CKI) Project is to find bugs in kernel patches before they are commited to an upstram kernel tree.
+The mission of the Continuous Kernel Integration (CKI) Project is to find bugs in kernel patches before they are committed to an upstram kernel tree.
 We are team of kernel developers, kernel testers, and automation engineers.

 We want to make each kernel maintainer’s job a little bit easier by providing automated feedback on patchsets proposed for the Linux kernel.
 In addition, we want to make it easier for new kernel developers to contribute and get testing feedback for their patches as well.